 Mussels for muscles: how to cook them – and increase your Omega-3 intake

-Want a great way to bump up your Omega-3 intake that’s more environmentally sustainable?
-A nutrition scientist at Deakin’s Institute for Physical Activity and Nutrition (IPAN) has found mussels are a great source of long chain omega-3 fatty acids, and is a more environmentally friendly option than some other fishy alternatives.
-An international study led […]
+Mussels are a great source of long chain omega-3 fatty acids, and are a more environmentally friendly option than some other fishy alternatives.

 Want a great way to bump up your Omega-3 intake that’s more environmentally sustainable?